django-cms-plugins/django-cms-fbalbum/Readme.md

 ##Django CMS Facebook Album Plugin

+Django CMS gives provides a great way to create websites.
+There are lots of plugin available for it.

 This plugin lets you show the images from a Facebook Album.
-It presents images in a thumbnail and in colorbox when clicked over.
+It presents images in a thumbnail and uses Jquery colorbox when clicked on it.

-In order to use this plugin,
+In order to use this plugin follow these steps:

 - Add the files in the static subdirectory of the app to the main static directory of the app.